aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Do not mistake temptation for opportunity.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sun Nov  9 05:09:29 2025
+Last update: Mon Nov 10 05:11:21 2025

 ### Let's play! 🎮